ALEX-DKC/VerticalSlice/README.md

 1. Add variables for vision radius and shooting radius in the Guard script.

-2.	detect whether the player is inside the guard’s vision radius

-3. Add a bool variable like to control whether the guard is in patrol mode or alert mode
+2. Add a bool variable like to control whether the guard is in patrol mode or alert mode

-4. If the guard is not alerted, make it continue walking between waypoints.
+3. If the guard is not alerted, make it continue walking between waypoints.

-5. If the guard is alerted when player is inside the vision radius but not yet inside the shooting radius, make the guard chase the player.
+4. If the guard is alerted when player is inside the vision radius but not yet inside the shooting radius, make the guard chase the player.

-6. While chasing, make the guard face the player and switch from walking animation to running animation.
+5. While chasing, make the guard face the player and switch from walking animation to running animation.

 Step 3: Add shooting behavior when the player is close